 The Institute's debt and loan agreements require, among other things, the maintenance of a financial ratio.
-The Institute was in compliance with all financial covenants as of June 30, 2022 and, 2021.
-Management believes that subject to certain conditions, at a minimum, the following net assets with donor restrictions can be used to meet the Institute's debt obligation as of June 30, 2022 and 2021, (in thousands):
+The Institute was in compliance with all financial covenants as of June 30, 2023 and 2022.
+Management believes that subject to certain conditions, at a minimum, the following net assets with donor restrictions, in addition to net assets without donor restrictions, can be used to meet the Institute's debt obligation as of June 30, 2023 and 2022 (in thousands):